golevelup/nestjs/packages/rabbitmq/README.md

 ### Publising Messages (Fire and Forget)

-If you just want to publish a message onto a RabbitMQ exchange, use the `publsh` method of the `AmqpConnection` which has the following signature:
+If you just want to publish a message onto a RabbitMQ exchange, use the `publish` method of the `AmqpConnection` which has the following signature:

 ```typescript
 public publish(